-In MLA’s food safety research and development program is part of SAFEMEAT, the food safety partnership between the meat industry and government with the primary role of ensuring delivery of safe and hygienic red meat products to the marketplace.
+MLA’s supports food safety through SAFEMEAT and its R&D program.
+SAFEMEAT is a food safety partnership between the meat industry and government with the primary role of ensuring delivery of safe and hygienic red meat products to the marketplace.

-MLA together with AMPC delivers a coordinated joint Food Safety program to achieve the overall objective of enhancing product integrity.
+Together with Australian Meat Processor Corporation (AMPC), MLA also delivers a coordinated joint food safety program aimed at enhancing product integrity.
 The program is to develop sound scientific basis for food safety management, emphasising microbiological risk management.
-Identifying knowledge gaps in food safety risks along the farm-to-fork supply chain and then conducting research is vital in improving understanding of foodborne hazards and maintaining the industry’s reputation for safe, healthy products.
+Identifying knowledge gaps in food safety risks along the supply chain and then conducting research is vital in improving understanding of foodborne hazards and maintaining the industry’s reputation for safe, healthy products.

 Key areas of work are:

 - shelf life and extension

 - food and product traceability.

 Food safety market access science reports